thoughtworks/HeartBeat/README.md

 # 1 About HeartBeat

-HeartBeat is a next generation product from ThoughtWorks.
-This products can use to statistical project Dora Metrics data, more convenient, more faster, and more accurate.
+HeartBeat is a tool to know project delivery to help the team identify performance metrics, thereby driving continuous improvement and enhancing team productivity and efficiency.

 State of DevOps Report is launching in 2019.
 In this webinar, The DORA research team and Google Cloud share key metrics to measure DevOps performance, measure the effectiveness of development and delivery practices.
 They searching about six years, developed four metrics that provide a high-level systems view of software delivery and performance.